PeterJochem/Cart_Pole_RL/README.md

 ![Agent Learning Policy](https://github.com/PeterJochem/Cart_Pole_RL/blob/master/rewardPerEpisode.png "Agent Learning Policy")

+A video of the agent learning from scratch is here: https://youtu.be/YQp4s52MlyM

 # Tensorflow and Virtual Enviroment Setup
 It is easiest to run Tensorflow from a virtual enviroment on Linux.
 Here are instructions on how to setup Tensorflow and the virtual enviroment https://linuxize.com/post/how-to-install-tensorflow-on-ubuntu-18-04/